 • Four Seasons Resort: One dog up to 25 pounds are welcome for no additional fee.

-Please note: Pets cannot be left alone in your hotel room, but if you’d rather not bring them with you for the day, they can enjoy some stimulation from other four-legged friends and humans either during the day or overnight for a special dog-cation.
+Please note: Pets cannot be left alone in your hotel room.
+If you’d rather not bring them with you for the day, they can enjoy some stimulation from other four-legged friends and humans either during the day or overnight for a special dog-cation.
 We recommend Happy Tails Pet Resort at Spring Creek Animal Hospital, and DogJax.

 Grand Teton National Park Welcomes Pets, Too